Superalgos/Superalgos/README.md

 * Download historical market data from crypto exchanges.
 * Backtest your designs against historical data.
 * Run live trading sessions.
-* Create your own indicators.
+* Visually design your own indicators.
-* Create your own plotters to visualize at the charts your indicators.
+* Visually design your own plotters to visualize your indicators.

 ## Superalgos Features

 * A Visual Scripting Designer.
 * Integrated Charting System.
 * Task Managment across a Trading Farm.
+* Community built strategies to learn and start from.

 # Superalgos for Developers

 * You are free to custumize Superalgos for your customers.
 No royalties, no license fees.
-* Everything extra your customers might need you can code it yourself or request it as a new feature.
+* Everything extra your customers might need you can code it yourself or request it as new features.
 * You can use Superalgos as a platform or a component of a larger system.
 * No propietary code / libraries.
 All open source and free.
 * Already available a set of community contributed plugins (workspaces, strategies, indicators, plotters, tutorials, etc.)